Winter Homestead Organization

 It’s just another way to work smarter, not harder this year!

-We like to do this inside of our chicken coop with straw.
-We add on another layer of straw every few days, stir it up every day so it doesn’t get stinky or nasty (unless you have waterfowl it could get a little tricky then.)
+We like to do this inside of our chicken coop with pine pellets.
+We add on another layer of pine pellets (you can use the bedding of your choice) every few days, and stir it up every day so it doesn’t get stinky or nasty (unless you have waterfowl it could get a little tricky then.)
 It creates warmth in the coop as well as bugs in the coop floor so chickens can scratch around and get those bugs.

 You can do this in your chicken run as well if you have a permanent one.
 You can actually fill that chicken run up every few days with some wood chips, straw, leaves, or other organic material.
 Be sure to keep that going and keep it moving kind of like a compost pile.
 Through the composting process, it will create heat your chickens can lay on if it snows and you don’t have a covered run.
 The snow will melt more quickly.
 And it also creates a habitat for bugs and plants.
 Use whole grain chicken feed to scatter around as scratch in the run.
 The seeds will actually sprout, even in the wintertime!
 You’ll have little sprouts on warm days that give a little extra nutritional boost to your chickens as well.